bzminer/bzminer/README.md

     "disable_udp": false, // If true, the UDP service is disabled and this device will not show up in other instances of the BzMiner GUI

     "oc_reset_on_exit": false,

+    "allow_stales": true, // If false, bz will attempt to detect stales and not send them to the pool

     "x_display": ":0", // which x display to use (for nvidia, linux only)